beerandcodeteam/adoteumdev/.github/CONTRIBUTING.md

 <br />

 ### 5.3.
 Create the Environment
-Once all `composer` dependencies are installed, effectively create the Docker development environment with the command below:
+Once all `composer` and `npm` dependencies are installed, effectively create the Docker development environment with the command below:

 ```bash
 $ ./sail init